Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Some important observations and discussions

-The HOS for the $m=1$ case obeys the scaling relation Eq.~(\ref{Eq:ScalingRelation1}) with a slight deviation of one to three at higher $k$.
+The HOS distribution for the $m= 1$ case obeys the scaling relation Eq.~(\ref{Eq:ScalingRelation1}) with a slight deviation of one to three at higher $k$.
 This is observed despite the fact that there is an analytical result on HOS \citep{rao2020higher}.
 Hence, we claim that these deviations might be due to the statistical fluctuations or computational precision error or the limitation of the numerical method $D(\beta')$ used (also refer to Sec.~\ref{subsec:Dist.Func.Anal} for further insights).
-Also, for the HOSR and $m=1$ case of the Gaussian ensembles, the analytical result exists {\it only} in the asymptotic limits of $r^{(k)}\rightarrow0$ and $r^{(k)}\rightarrow\infty$ \cite{bhosale2023universal}, and the deviations in the numerical fit from the predicted value needs further numerical and analytical analysis.
+Also, for the HOSR distribution in the $m= 1$ case of the Gaussian ensembles, the analytical result exists {\it only} in the asymptotic limits of $r^{(k)}\rightarrow0$ and $r^{(k)}\rightarrow\infty$ \cite{bhosale2023universal}, and the deviations in the numerical fit from the predicted value for larger $k$ needs further numerical and analytical analysis.